bjankord/brettjankord.com/content/blog/2019-01-03-how-to-lint-scss-with-stylelint.md

 tags: ['css', 'stylelint']
 ---

-[Stylelint](https://github.com/stylelint/stylelint) is a mighty, modern CSS linter that helps you enforce consistent conventions and avoid errors in your stylesheets.
+[Stylelint](https://github.com/stylelint/stylelint) is a mighty, modern CSS linter that helps you enforce consistent conventions and avoid errors in your style sheets.
 If you are reading this, I’m guessing you are already familiar with stylelint.
 If not, I’d highly recommend reading Aleks Hudochenkov’s Smashing Magazine post, [Stylelint: The Style Sheet Linter We’ve Always Wanted](https://www.smashingmagazine.com/2016/05/stylelint-the-style-sheet-linter-weve-always-wanted/)

 ## Installing stylelint
 First, you’ll want to ensure you have stylelint installed.
 Stylelint is an npm package which can be installed by running the following command: